Mortaro/nullstack-chrome-extension/README.md

 ## Run the extension:

-`npm run build && npm start`
+`npm start`

 Load the extension folder as an unpacked extension

-(this is quite annoying and should be automated)
+Extension will have autoreload as you make updates

 ## Relevant files